dalekube/hR/README.md

 # hR
-This package helps analytics practitioners manipulate and visualize people data in meaningful ways.
+This toolkit helps analytics practitioners manipulate and visualize people data in meaningful ways.